nrvate/aimd/uranus_in_polarites.md

 * **Dissonances:**  45% -  Can clash with Chariklo's  need for harmony and balance,  leading to a tendency to disrupt traditional spiritual practices or to become overly critical of established spiritual institutions.
 * **Tilt:**  10% Harmony Tilt

-**14. Pholus/Uranus (Yang Pholus, Leading Uranus):  The Accidental Revolutionary,  Unleashing Unexpected Change**
+**14. Pholus/Uranus (Yang Pholus, Uranus Leading):  The Accidental Revolutionary,  Unleashing Unexpected Change**
 * **Principle:** This archetype embodies the unpredictable and transformative power of small actions having big consequences.
 Their influence is often amplified by Uranus's  revolutionary energy, leading to a chain of events that creates ripple effects far beyond their initial intentions.
 Pholus  takes the lead,  with Uranus  accelerating the pace of change and amplifying the consequences of their actions.
 * **Examples:**  Whistleblowers who expose corruption,  scientists who make groundbreaking discoveries,  activists who spark social movements through seemingly small actions.
 * **Core Dissonance:** This archetype can struggle with recklessness and a lack of foresight, as their actions can have unintended consequences that they may not be prepared to handle.